Water turbine: Maintenance

 Turbines are designed to run for decades with very little maintenance of the main elements; overhaul intervals are on the order of several years.
 Maintenance of the runners and parts exposed to water include removal, inspection, and repair of worn parts.

 Normal wear and tear includes pitting corrosion from cavitation, fatigue cracking, and abrasion from suspended solids in the water.
 Steel elements are repaired by welding, usually with stainless steel rods.
 Damaged areas are cut or ground out, then welded back up to their original or an improved profile.
 Old turbine runners may have a significant amount of stainless steel added this way by the end of their lifetime.
 Elaborate welding procedures may be used to achieve the highest quality repairs.

-Other elements requiring inspection and repair during overhauls include bearings, packing box and shaft sleeves, servomotors, cooling systems for the bearings and generator coils, seal rings, wicket gate linkage elements and all surfaces.
+Other elements requiring inspection and repair during overhauls include bearings, packing box and shaft sleeves, servomotors, cooling systems for the bearings and generator coils, seal rings, wicket gate linkage elements, and all surfaces.

 Environmental impact

 Water turbines are generally considered a clean power producer, as the turbine causes essentially no change to the water.
 They use a renewable energy source and are designed to operate for decades.
-They produce significant amounts of the world's electrical supply.
+They produce a significant portion of the world's electrical supply.